Fabrication-Lab/Example-Electronics-Projects/LedSoundFlasher/README.md

   <li>3.
 Connect the Sensor AC(Green/Blue) to the Arduino Board Analog port 1(A1)</li>
 </ul>

-## 2. Run The Project
+## .
+Run The Project

  <ul>
   <li>1.
 Download the [Arduino Code File](https://github.com/Fabrication-Lab/Example-Electronics-Projects/blob/Added-fritzing-components/LedSoundFlasher/Code/SoundLEDFlasher.ino)  file</li>
   <li>2.
 Open in Arduino IDE</li>
   <li>3.
 Run it!</li>
   <li>3.
-The the Servo arm should now respond to changes in the amout of light recived from the light sensor.</li>
+The the more louder sound that is being given into the microphone, higher the voltage that goes inside the LED itself meaning a brighter light</li>
 </ul>